Zuricho/Ultimate_Dogma/Task/elden_ring/side_quest.md

 - [x] Reach [Altus Plateau](https://eldenring.wiki.fextralife.com/Altus+Plateau) and activate the [Grand lift of Dectus](https://eldenring.wiki.fextralife.com/Grand+lift+of+Dectus).
 When you talk to her after this she will give you a dagger.
 - [x] Give the dagger to D in [Roundtable Hold](https://eldenring.wiki.fextralife.com/Roundtable+Hold).
 (04-11)
 - [x] Reload [Roundtable Hold](https://eldenring.wiki.fextralife.com/Roundtable+Hold) and go to newly unlocked area near blacksmith.
 Exhaust her dialogue.
 (04-11)
-- [ ] Head to [Deeproot Depths](https://eldenring.wiki.fextralife.com/Deeproot+Depths) and go to the Prince of Death's Throne Grace and talk to her.
+- [x] Head to [Deeproot Depths](https://eldenring.wiki.fextralife.com/Deeproot+Depths) and go to the Prince of Death's Throne Grace and talk to her.
 When she asks if you came to kill her, ask for an embrace.
+(05-02)
-- [ ] Give her the [Cursemark of Death](https://eldenring.wiki.fextralife.com/Cursemark+of+Death) which you can get from [Ranni's Questline.](https://eldenring.wiki.fextralife.com/Ranni+the+Witch)
+- [x] Give her the [Cursemark of Death](https://eldenring.wiki.fextralife.com/Cursemark+of+Death) which you can get from [Ranni's Questline.](https://eldenring.wiki.fextralife.com/Ranni+the+Witch) (05-02)
-- [ ] Exhaust her dialog and reload the area.
+- [x] Exhaust her dialog and reload the area.
 She allows you to enter a dream and fight [Lichdragon Fortissax](https://eldenring.wiki.fextralife.com/Lichdragon+Fortissax).
+(05-02)
-- [ ] Killing [Lichdragon Fortissax](https://eldenring.wiki.fextralife.com/Lichdragon+Fortissax) and returning will allow you to loot the Mending Rune of The Death-Prince where she lies along with [Fia's Hood](https://eldenring.wiki.fextralife.com/Fia's+Hood) and [Fia's Robe](https://eldenring.wiki.fextralife.com/Fia's+Robe).
+- [x] Killing [Lichdragon Fortissax](https://eldenring.wiki.fextralife.com/Lichdragon+Fortissax) and returning will allow you to loot the Mending Rune of The Death-Prince where she lies along with [Fia's Hood](https://eldenring.wiki.fextralife.com/Fia's+Hood) and [Fia's Robe](https://eldenring.wiki.fextralife.com/Fia's+Robe).
+(05-02)

 **NPCs Affected By Quest**: [D, Hunter of the Dead](https://eldenring.wiki.fextralife.com/D,+Hunter+of+the+Dead)

 ## [Sorceress Sellen](https://eldenring.wiki.fextralife.com/Sorceress+Sellen)

 - [x] Find her at [Waypoint Ruins](https://eldenring.wiki.fextralife.com/Waypoint+Ruins) in [Limgrave](https://eldenring.wiki.fextralife.com/Limgrave).
 Accept to study under her teaching, exhaust all dialogues.
-- [ ] Return to [Sorceress Sellen](https://eldenring.wiki.fextralife.com/Sorceress+Sellen).
+- [x] Return to [Sorceress Sellen](https://eldenring.wiki.fextralife.com/Sorceress+Sellen).
 She tasks you to find another Sorcerer and gives you a key for an arcane ward.
 - [ ] Go to [Sellia Hideaway](https://eldenring.wiki.fextralife.com/Sellia+Hideaway) and open the Warded door in the second pit.
 Interact with the Sorcerer inside.
 - [ ] After defeating [Starscourge Radahn](https://eldenring.wiki.fextralife.com/Starscourge+Radahn) return to her, exhaust dialog.
 - [ ] Go to the [Redmane Castle](https://eldenring.wiki.fextralife.com/Redmane+Castle) throne room and exhaust dialogue with [Witch-Hunter Jerren](https://eldenring.wiki.fextralife.com/Witch-Hunter+Jerren), if you haven't already.